ACYOA Central Council 2014-2015

 Youth and Youth Ministries Coordinator

-Jonathan Pelaez is currently a Client Financial Analyst at Universal McCann.
-Before being elected Chairman of the ACYOA Central Council, he served as Treasurer from 2012-2013.
+Jonathan Pelaez is currently a Financial Analyst at Universal McCann.
+Before being elected Vice Chair of the ACYOA Central Council, he served as Chairman from 2013-2014 and Treasurer from 2012-2013.
 He has been active in the Armenian Church from a young age, currently serving as Sub-Deacon at St. Mary in Livingston, N.J.